skalalab/cell-analysis-tools/README.md

 ---
 #### Installation

-To install this library change directory to the root of the flim_tools folder then execute:
+To install this library change directory to the root of the cell_analysis_tools folder then execute:

 `$ pip install -e .`

 you should then be able to import it into your script

-`import flim_tools`
+`import cell_analysis_tools`

 ---
 ### Summarizing your data

-The flim_tools library contains a script `main.py` that can be used to summarize your data.
+The cell_analysis_tools library contains a script `main.py` that can be used to summarize your data.

 The script was created with 30 images from the T cell dataset used in the paper [Classification of T-cell activation via autofluorescence lifetime imaging](https://www.nature.com/articles/s41551-020-0592-z) if is strongly recommended you run the code as is with this dataset to makes sure you know how to modify it to your needs.